 In my opinion, we don’t talk about self-care for men enough.
 We are so busy supporting our partners, our kids, working, etc. and we’ve been taught to toughen up and just roll with it.

 I’m here to break the myth.
 Dads, men, everyone needs to practice self-care.
 Parents in particular.
 Not sure where to begin?
 Keep reading.

 How to Practice Self-Care

-To start a self-care practice, identify one or two things that help you feel centered, happy and calm and schedule them in like you would a meeting.
-Hold that committment to yourself, and make the time to do it consistently.
+To start a self-care practice, identify one or two things that help you feel centered, happy, and calm and schedule them like you would a meeting.
+Hold that commitment to yourself, and make the time to do it consistently.

 You can start simply by waking up and doing 5 minutes of deep breathing every day (heck, do 1 minute!) or going for a 10-minute walk outside 3 times per week.